rohancs95/pageLibrary/readme.md

-This library is for common pages of angular used in every project.Like login etc Please contribute
+This library is for common pages of angular used in every project.
+Like login etc Please contribute

+- adding api integration in app generator
+- form validations
+- and other things